-All staff salaries are benchmarked against external criteria by an independent consultant, using various external benchmarking surveys, looking at the post holder's job description and evaluating by mid-market and market leader rates.
+All staff salaries, including those of key management personnel, are benchmarked against external criteria by an independent consultant, using various external benchmarking surveys, looking at the post holder's job description and evaluating by mid-market and market leader rates.
 The annual pay budget is agreed by the Trust's Nominations and Remuneration Committee.